dblessing/gitlab_docs_test/docs/gitlab-basics.md

 Before you can add your public key to your GitLab account you need to check if you have an SSH key pair.
 If not, you need to generate one.

-<aside class="notice">It is a best practice to use a password for an SSH key, but it is not
+<aside class="notice">It is a best practice to enter a passphrase (password) when
-required and you can skip creating a password by pressing enter.
-Note that the password you choose here can't be altered or retrieved. </aside>
+generating an SSH key, but it is not required.
+You can skip creating a password by pressing enter (using an empty password).
+Note that the password you choose here can't be altered without generating a new key pair.
+You will only need to provide this password the first time you use Git or SSH after logging in to your computer.
+You will not be asked every time you push, pull, or clone.</aside>

 ### Add your SSH Key to your GitLab account

-> Copy the contents of your SSH public key.
+> Copy the contents of your SSH public key

 ```bash
 cat ~/.ssh/id_rsa.pub
 ```

-> Copy everything including the `ssh-rsa` and `you@computer-name` parts.
+> Copy everything including the `ssh-rsa` and `you@computer-name` portion

 ```bash
 # Example public key as output by the previous command